Military history of the Tang dynasty: Equipment

-Sui (581–618)

-The Sui dynasty made prodigious use of heavy cavalry and both men and horses were often heavily armoured.

-The Book of Sui provides an account of the "first cavalry battalions" of the dynasty's Twenty-four armies.
-They wore "bright-brilliant" (mingguang) armour made of decarburized steel connected by dark green cords, their horses wore iron armour with dark green tassels, and they were distinguished by lion banners.
-Other battalions were also distinguished by their own colors, patterns, and flags, but neither the bright-brilliant armour or iron armour are mentioned.

-Tang dynasty (618–907)

 Cavalry

 By the Tang dynasty it was possible for armour to provide immense personal protection.
 Heavy cavalry played an important role in the Tang army during the wars following the Sui dynasty's collapse.
 In one instance Li Shimin's cousin, Li Daoxuan, was able to cut his way through the entire enemy mass of Xia soldiers and then cut his way back again, repeating the operation several times before the battle was won, at which point he had so many arrows sticking out of his armour that he looked like a "porcupine."
 In another battle between Li Shimin and Wang Shichong, Li and his entourage of 500 armoured cavalry were attacked by a light cavalry force led by Shan Xiongxin.
 Shan charged at Li directly but was intercepted by one of Li's generals, Yuchi Gong, who knocked Shan off his horse.
 Yuchi then led the armoured cavalry force and broke through the enemy army while Li rallied his forces and drove through Shan's light cavalry several times.
 The arrows and spears of Wang's forces had little effect on Tang heavy cavalry.
 The effective range of a composite bow against armoured troops in this era was considered to be around 75 to 100 yards.

 Li Shimin's elite cavalry forces were known to have worn distinctive black "iron clad" armour, but heavy cavalry declined as Turkic influence became more prevalent and light cavalry became the dominant mode of mounted warfare.
 Tang expeditionary forces to Central Asia preferred a mixture of light and heavy Chinese horse archers.
 After the An Lushan rebellion of the mid 8th century and losing the northwestern pastures to the Tibetans, Chinese cavalry almost disappeared altogether as a relevant military force.
 Many southern horses were considered too small or frail to carry an armoured soldier.

 Li Shimin's six horses are described in poetry:

 The Turks sent 100 horses to Emperor Taizong of Tang at one point.
 He chose from them ten for his own personal use and named them: Frost Prancing White, Shining Snow Grizzle, Frozen Dew Grizzle, Suspended Light Grizzle, Wave Plunging Bay, Sunset Flying Roan, Lighting Darting Red, Flowing Gold Yellow, Soaring Unicorn Purple and Running Rainbow Red.